Short feature description

-Once you have successfully completed the connection of Drupal and Desk-Net the two systems start exchanging data.
+Once you have connected Drupal and Desk-Net, the two systems start exchanging data.

-You can now, however, define in more detail how and when data should be synced.
-This is done on the following tabs in the Desk-Net module:
+Now you can define in more detail how and when data should be synced.
+This is done on the following pages in the Desk-Net module:

 - Match status levels

 - Match categories

 Matching status levels